Preds beat Canes 4-3 in double OT again to tie series at 2-2 - WHIZ News

-Kunin broke his stick and went to the bench for another.
-He then skated up and beat Alex Nedeljkovic from the inside edge of the left circle off a pass from Mikael Granlund.
+Kunin broke his stick in the neutral zone and went to the bench where equipment manager Pete Rogers had a replacement ready.
+Kunin then skated up the slot and beat Alex Nedeljkovic off a pass from Mikael Granlund.

+Nashville coach John Hynes said they gave Rogers a round of applause in the locker room for having a stick ready as Kunin neared the bench.
+After the exchange, Kunin took advantage of the Hurricanes not picking him up.

+“He’s coming into the zone a little bit later, so it’s quite a little bit tougher read for their D to see him coming in late in that,” Hynes said.
+“A heck of a play by Granlund to be able to find him there.”

+“He’s a stud,” Predators center Ryan Johansen said.
+“He’s a big part of our team success and our success rate in these last two games. … He’s going to keep doing his thing, and we’re going to keep counting on him.”

-Ryan Johansen and Nick Cousins each scored a goal, and Mattias Ekholm and Mikael Granlund each had two assists.
+Johansen and Nick Cousins scored, and Mattias Ekholm and Mikael Granlund each had two assists.

 This was the first time both teams had gone to multiple overtimes in back-to-back games in a series.
-Nashville improved to 5-3 winning in double overtime for the second straight game, while Carolina dropped to 1-7 overall with one loss while still the Hartford Whalers.
+Nashville improved to 5-3 winning consecutive double overtime games, while Carolina dropped to 1-7 overall with one loss while still the Hartford Whalers.

+“It’s been a battle,” Kunin said.
+“I thought our team got better as the game went on.”

-Brock McGinn had his first two-game game in the postseason, and Vincent Trocheck also had a goal for Carolina.
+Brock McGinn had his first two-goal in the postseason, and Vincent Trocheck also had a goal for Carolina.
 Jordan Martinook added two assists.

+“It’s a tough pill to swallow,” McGinn said.
+“You never want to lose in overtime.
+You work so hard to get into double overtime there and to lose both of them, it’s not easy.”

-The catfish had been barely carried off when Nashville caught Carolina in a line change, and Kunin beat Nedeljkovic with a backhander through his legs at 57 seconds for his first this series.
+The catfish had been barely carried off before a raucous crowd when Nashville caught Carolina in a line change, and Kunin beat Nedeljkovic with a backhander through his legs at 57 seconds for his first this series.
 Trocheck tied it, batting in the puck off Martin Necas’ shot in a flurry around Saros at 18:03 of the first.

 Carolina coach Rod Brind’Amour complained about how his Hurricanes were fighting the refs after 14 penalties through Games 2 and 3.
-His lobbying for officials to call it both ways netted Carolina two power plays in the first period.

-The Hurricanes also escaped a penalty when officials wiped out a double minor after a review showed Predators forward Eeli Tolvanen was caught first by teammate Mattias Ekholm’s stick before Carolina forward Andrei Svechnikov’s stick hit his face with 80 seconds left in the first.
-Officials are not allowed by rule to call another penalty in that situation.
+They had twice as many power plays as the Predators in this game, but went 0 for 4.

+“I think we were the better team in that game,” Brind’Amour said.
+“You want better.
+You feel like you deserve better.
+It doesn’t work that way as we know.
+We have to, as a group, regroup and come back.
+It’s cliché.
+What’s done is done.
+We’re moving on.”

 Johansen put Nashville back up 2-1 at 4:53 of the second, reaching around Matt Duchene to backhand the puck past Nedeljkovic off the rebound of a shot by Duchene.
 The Predators had a rare 2-on-0 chance a couple minutes later, but Nedeljkovic stopped Yakov Trenin with his right pad.